New Moon on

 True anomaly ∠312.9°

-The true anomaly is ∠312.9°.
-At the beginning of the next synodic month the true anomaly is going to be ∠334.3°.
+The true anomaly of the Moon orbit is ∠312.9° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠334.3°.

-9 days after point of apogee on 7 September 2012 at 06:00 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next perigee on 19 September 2012 at 02:52 in ♏ Scorpio.
+9 days since point of apogee on 7 September 2012 at 06:00 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next perigee on 19 September 2012 at 02:52 in ♏ Scorpio.

 Distance to Moon 373 235 km